Power-Components/livewire-powergrid/README.md

 The `update()` method supports custom messages for each field.

-To modify the messages edit or add new messages on the `updateMessages()` message.
+To modify the displayed message after saving data, edit or add items on the `updateMessages()` method.

 ```php
     public function updateMessages(string $status, string $field = '_default_message'): string